A jelly good time.

 • Can I drink at Town Hill Park?

 We’re not aware of any laws prohibiting alcohol on town property.
-While consumption of alcohol beverages is fine, we’re here to play, not get plastered.
+While consumption of alcoholic beverages is fine, we’re here to play, not get plastered.
 And, please don’t drink and drive.

 • What are the rules of the game?